 When to Stay Away from Dedicated Hosting

-A lot of website owners want fancy things such as load balancing or dedicated hosting because it’s the top-tech and they feel as though their website deserves the best-of-the-best, but this is flawed thinking.
+A lot of website owners want fancy things such as load balancing or dedicated hosting because it’s the top tech and they feel as though their website deserves the best-of-the-best, but this is flawed thinking.

 Managed WordPress Hosting

-Since the provider only needs to support a single application — WordPress — their job is much easier.
-They can set their whole environment — from hardware to software — to increase speeds, weed out security issues, and give you powerful and useful features.
+Since the provider only needs to support a single application, WordPress.
+Their job is much easier.
+They can set their whole environment — from hardware to software.
+To increase speeds, weed out security issues, and give you powerful and useful features.

-So, to have a site within the region of about 100,000 visitors or more a month, you’ll need to pay upwards of around $100 a month (note: managed WordPress hosting can easily run into literally $1000s per month if sites need a lot of server resources — think sites with millions of monthly visitors).
+So, to have a site within the region of about 100,000 visitors or more a month, you’ll need to pay upwards of around $100 a month (note: managed WordPress hosting can efficiently run into literally $1000s per month if sites require a lot of server resources.
+Think sites with millions of monthly visitors).

 The biggest downside is the loss of flexibility and the higher price tag compared with VPS servers.
-The same features that make your site safer (mandating WordPress versions, disallowing plugins, and so on) can also sometimes be a bit restrictive for some sites.
+The same features that make your site safer (mandating WordPress versions.
+Disallowing plugins, and so on) can also sometimes be a bit restrictive for some sites.